brandontlocke/NERtwork/README.md

 If you're familiar with shell scripting and file navigation, you can fairly easily restructure this.

 ## Running the Script
+### Mac OS X
+Once all of your files are properly arranged as above:
+1. Open Terminal
+2. Navigate to the folder containing these files (using `$ cd`) [if you have a folder 'project' on the Desktop, type (without the $) `$ cd Desktop/project`.]
+3. Type `$ sh batchner.sh`
+This will take a bit to run (4-5 files will likely take about a minute), but will print all of the results into a file in the same folder called `entities.csv`

+### Windows
+Download and install [Cygwin](https://www.cygwin.com/install.html).
+Once your files are arranged as above:
+1. Open Cygwin
-Once all of your files are properly arranged, open Terminal, navigate to the folder containing these files (using `$ cd`) and type `$ sh batchner.sh`.
+2. Navigate to the folder containing these files (using `$ cd`) [if you have a folder 'project' on the Desktop, type (without the $) `$ cd /cygdrive/c/Users/YOUR-USERNAME/Desktop/project`.]
+3. Type `$ sh batchner-win.sh`
 This will take a bit to run (4-5 files will likely take about a minute), but will print all of the results into a file in the same folder called `entities.csv`

 ## Notes
 As new versions of Stanford NER come out, the filepath will change and will need to be updated